nextauthjs/next-auth/README.md

 You will need to create following pages under `./pages/auth` in your project:

-* index.js // Sign In (and Link/Unlink)
+* index.js – Sign In and Link/Unlink accounts
-* error.js // Error handling
+* error.js – Error handling
-* check-email.js // Check email prompt
+* check-email.js – Check email prompt
-* callback.js // Callback page, used to update state in Single Page Apps
+* callback.js – Callback page used to update app state in Single Page Apps

 You can [find examples of these](https://github.com/iaincollins/next-auth/tree/master/example) included which you can copy and paste into your project.